The children's books in this collection are all brilliant reads and feature, as a main protagonist, a character with a disability.

 Every child and teenager should be able to fulfil their potential and have the confidence to succeed as they grow up.
 But disabled children and their families face daily challenges that make life harder.

-It isn't always easy to find books that reflect this reality but we can guarantee the books in this collection are positive stories, with credible characters that tackle issues of inclusivity.
+It isn't always easy to find books for children that reflect this reality but we can guarantee the books in this collection are positive stories, with credible characters that tackle issues of inclusivity.

 In Giraffe and a Half by Nicola Kent, Giraffe is different to look at.
 She has six legs and 3 ears.
 Both are useful and she is happy having extra legs for crunching through leaves and extra ears for listening to birdsong.
 But she is not happy that when she is out playing with other animals they make her feel an outsider.